eitanbentora/NLP-Project-Hit-Machine/README.md

 2. Predicting the language of every song using [langdetect](https://pypi.org/project/langdetect/ "langdetect") based on the lyrics of the song.
 3. Keeping only songs in English.
 (The original dataset has many songs in Portuguese Spanish and more)
-4. The code for the web-scraping can be found in: `/Project/Code/DataCleaning`
+4. The code for the data cleaning can be found in: `/Project/Code/DataCleaning`

 ## Models